gregcope/webserver/README.md

 4. Docker Container so that redloying code is easier
 5. User serverless so that it scales and saves money
 6. Cloudformation creates AMI at end (using Lambda)
+7. Run updates on laptop beforehand and not lose your AWS MFA POTP or disconnect you landline